 5. How many CBF Kentucky cooperating churches are there?

 Currently there are between 75 and 100 churches that cooperate with CBF Kentucky in varying degrees.
-Some churches support CBF/KY and CBF totally; others are dually aligned, sending some funds to CBF/KY and CBF and others to KBC/SBC.
+Some churches support CBF Kentucky and CBF totally; others are dually aligned, sending some funds to CBF Kentucky and CBF and others to CBF Kentucky and the Southern Baptist Convention.
 Besides these churches, there are also many individuals who support CBF Kentucky although they may be members of churches who do not support CBF Kentucky.

 6. How can I find a KBF cooperating church near me?